Summer Research Opportunity Program (SROP)

 Program participants accepted into the Summer Research Opportunity Program are sent access information for the scholar website and pre-arrival documents to their UMICH email address.

 Program participants must submit pre-arrival documents, including Student Participant Form, Photo, and Photo Release Form.

 Travel arrangements and pre-program information.

 Program participants arrange their own travel and transportation to the UM-Ann Arbor campus.
-Roommate information and other details about campus and Ann Arbor will be provided through the online program portal.
+Housing information and other details about campus and Ann Arbor will be provided through the online program portal.
 Faculty mentors may contact scholars with readings or other preparation, such as online training prior to the start of the program.